mboudr35/SimpleVoteCalculator/README.md

 ```
 ## Examples
 ### Score/Approval
-Here's a simple example for an approval-style election with 3 candidates: Adam, Beth and Charles.
+Here's a simple example for an approval-style election with 4 candidates: Adam, Beth, Charles, and Denise.

 We will use the [`approval_test.csv`](./approval_test.csv) file as input.